zumasys/docs/site/smartsuite/release-notes/2021-february/README.md

 ## Point-of-Sale

-*  Ability to view Rental Customers Status on all customer reference lookup screens
+*  Ability to view rental customers Status on all customer reference lookup screens
    *  Active Rental
    *  Historical Rental
-*  Order Comfirmation (POS-26-26)
+*  Order Confirmation (POS-26-26)
    *  Ability to see detailed information related to online orders, Opened, Completed, Deleted, and Sales Detail information in one location
-*  Added Product Images to Pick-Slip printouts for assisting in order fulfillment
+*  Added Product Images to pick-slip printouts for assisting in order fulfillment
      >Requires Setup.
 Contact Support